 "I'm looking, 174, 194 (193).
 Put him up," Boiling Springs coach Rodney Wright said.
 "It was a 5-4 match last time.
 It was too close last time for Mouse (McCollum) wanting to make that move."

 Brock Linebaugh replaced Jose Arriola at 220 and earned a 4-2 decision to bring the score to 6-3, but the Bubblers (19-0) won five of next six bouts to take a 25-7 lead.
-The Eagles (24-2) began a comeback by winning three consecutive matches -- a 4-0 decision by Austin Jackson at 138, an 8-4 decision by Colton Dull
+The Eagles (24-2) began a comeback by winning three consecutive matches -- a 4-0 decision by Austin Jackson at 138, an 8-4 decision by Colton Dull and a 10-4 decision by Noah Blasone.

 The latter would've been a major decision had Boiling Springs' Andrew Mellott not secured a late reversal that saved one team point.